Grade Level: 6 (5-6)

 Lesson Background and Concepts for Teachers

 All substances are divided into three categories — acids, bases and neutral substances.
+Refer to the Acid (and Base) Rainbows activity to help students distinguish between the categories.
 Acids and bases are some of the most important substances on Earth.
 There are strong and weak acids and bases, and their strengths are described by the pH scale.

 There are three theories that define acids and bases: